ChamathKB/llm-sdk/README.md

 ```

 ## Disclaimer
 This is only a API wrapper for OpenAI and Huggingface models.
-Usage license, pricing, limitations, etc; are relevant to each model and provider thus their guidelines and documentation must be read and followed before using.
+Usage license, pricing, limitations, etc; are relevant to each model and provider, thus their guidelines and documentation must be read and followed before using.